16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth….” Romans 1:16

 14 “But God forbid that I should glory, save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world.”
 Galatians 6:14

 I most certainly do not think I am some great evangelist or bear even a passing resemblance to the apostles.
-I can hop in my air conditioned truck and head home, go to the beach or stop by chipotle at any time.
-I am simply a man who almost destroyed his life nearly 7 years ago.
+I can hop in my air conditioned truck and head home, go to the beach or stop by Chipotle at any time.
+I am simply a man who almost destroyed his life nearly 8 years ago.
 I am a man who understands that I am nothing and that God is everything.
 I understand that I am a sinner in desperate need of the blood of Jesus Christ.
-I go to the streets knowing that the Lord lifted me up out of the pit I had dug for myself…out of the miry clay where I was stuck.
-He set my feet upon a rock and made my footsteps firm.
-That rock is Jesus Christ.
+I go to the streets knowing that the Lord lifted me up out of the pit I had dug for myself, out of the miry clay where I was stuck.
+He set my feet upon a rock and made my footsteps firm…and that rock is Jesus Christ.
 May He be your rock as well.

 I remember, perhaps 8 or 9 years ago, contemplating the parable of the sower and wondering where these people are who bear fruit?
 I didn’t know any, and I certainly wasn’t one of them.
 I am simply grateful, that after 47 years on earth, and 29 years as a believer, I was finally equipped(in 2015), through my intense, year-long study of the word, to go out into the field.
 I don’t see much actual fruit in my line of work, yet I press on, sowing seed which only the Lord can grow into eternal life.
 I love Him and I trust Him, and it is truly a joy to have the ability and opportunity to preach His blood freely shed for our sin, to all who will hear.
 To Him be glory, honor and dominion, now and forever…Amen.